telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations.md

 ## Page Headers and Footers

 The page header and footer render differently depending on the [Excel 2003 Device Information Settings]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-export-formats/excel-2003-device-information-settings%}).
 The page header can be rendered in two ways: as a sequence of frozen rows at the top of the worksheet, or in the native Excel page header.
-The page footer can also be rendered in two ways: as sequence of excel cells at the bottom of the worksheet or in the native Excel page footer.
-The native Excel page sections are divided in three – left, middle and right.
-Report items will enter the respective page footer section according to their original location in design-time.
+The page footer can also be rendered in two ways: as a sequence of Excel cells at the bottom of the worksheet or in the native Excel page footer.
+The native Excel page sections are divided into three – left, middle, and right.
+Report items will enter the respective page footer section according to their original location in design time.

 >note Because of Excel limitations, TextBoxes are the only type of report item that can be rendered in the native Excel header/footer section.